dbergmanns/Proyect/README.md

 The bulk of the analysis is performed in python, pandas, geopandas, and statsmodels.

 The following maps show the number of immigrants and the unemployment rate in US counties.
-California, Arizona, Texas, and Florida have a high number of immigrants, around 88,000 and 7,000,000.
+Counties in California, Arizona, Texas, and Florida have a high number of immigrants, around 88,000 and 7,000,000.
 Likewise, in California and Texas we can observe a high unemployment rate (6.8 and 14.4).

 PEGAR MAPAS